SCPComunity/Problem-of-the-week-solution/week1/Matrix Rotation/README.md

 rotate the matrix $4$ times as maximum and check every time using isB fun

-i used arr1 as temp var
+I used arr1 as temp var